roura356a/csk/intl.en-US/User Guide for Edge Container Service/Cell-based management at the edge/Manage edge node pools/Create an enhanced edge node pool.md

 5. On the Node Pools page, click **Create Edge Node Pool \(Beta\)** in the upper-right corner of the page.

-6. On the **Create Edge Node Pool \(Beta\)** page, set the required parameters.
+6. On the **Create Edge Node Pool \(Beta\)** dialog box, set the required parameters.
 For more information, see [Create an edge node pool](/intl.en-US/User Guide for Edge Container Service/Cell-based management at the edge/Manage edge node pools/Create an edge node pool.md).

     -   Set **Coordination Network between Cloud and Edge** to **Enhanced**.
-    -   Select an existing CEN instance from the **CEN Instance** drop-down list and select an existing CCN instance from the **CCN Instance** drop-down list.
+    -   **CEN Instance**:
+        -   To use a CEN instance that belongs to your account, select **Use CEN Instance of Current Account** and then select the CEN instance.
+        -   To use a CEN instance that belongs to another account, you must first acquire the permissions to connect the VPC of the current cluster and the CCN instance to the CEN instance that you want to use.
+For more information, see [Acquire permissions from another Alibaba Cloud account]() and [Attach networks]().
+Then, select **Use CEN Instance of Other Accounts** and enter the UID of the account that owns the CEN instance and the ID of the CEN instance.
+    -   **CCN Instance**: Select the CCN instance that you have created.
 7. Click **Submit**.

 8. After the edge node pool is created, add at least two nodes to the node pool.
 For more information, see [Add nodes to an edge node pool](/intl.en-US/User Guide for Edge Container Service/Cell-based management at the edge/Manage edge node pools/Add nodes to an edge node pool.md).